The64thGamer/cheeseepedia/content/transcriptions/cec-tv-news-triple-a.md

 **Jasper T. Jowls:**

 Anyway, this survey asked dogs several questions about cars.
-The first was “Why do dogs chase cars?”.
+The first was "Why do dogs chase cars?".
 50% want to go for a ride, 30% want to be with the people inside the car, 15% want to bury the car in the backyard, and the other 5% had no opinion cause they were scratching fleas.

 **[Jasper scratches at his neck]**

-When asked “Why do dogs hang their heads out car windows?”, 60% of dogs said it was to get a nice breeze, 25% said it was so they could pretend to be Superman, 10% said because they thought they’d look silly with their tails sticking out the window, and the other 5% still had no opinion because they were scratching fleas.
+When asked "Why do dogs hang their heads out car windows?", 60% of dogs said it was to get a nice breeze, 25% said it was so they could pretend to be Superman, 10% said because they thought they’d look silly with their tails sticking out the window, and the other 5% still had no opinion because they were scratching fleas.

 **[Jasper scratches at his neck a little longer]**

 **Jasper T. Jowls:**

-And the final question was “Why don’t dogs drive cars?”.
-50% of dogs said they’d rather go for a nice walk, 27% said “hey, where do I have to go?
-I’m a dog!”, 18% said it was hard enough getting a dog license let alone a drivers license, and the last 5%, oh-
+And the final question was "Why don’t dogs drive cars?".
+50% of dogs said they’d rather go for a nice walk, 27% said "hey, where do I have to go?
+I’m a dog!", 18% said it was hard enough getting a dog license let alone a drivers license, and the last 5%, oh-

 **[Jasper starts to scratch at his neck even more]**